codefrydev/Updates/content/blog/csharp/linkedlist.md

 ## Linked List

-- I Will Use Vs Code With Polyglot.
+- I will use VS Code with Polyglot Notebook.
-- Why ? => I Easier to Show/Visualise to other With Polyglot Notebook
+- Why?
+It is easier to show and visualize to others using Polyglot Notebook.
-- You are Free to use any of Code Editor or IDE of your choice.
+- You are free to use any code editor or IDE of your choice.
-- I will recomment VS Code.
-Because to Visualize Code i can Directly call code without any following c# Syntax.
-I will give you compile time error if you imple same code in Other Editor.
+- I recommend VS Code because it allows for direct code execution without adhering strictly to C# syntax, facilitating easier visualization.
+Attempting to implement the same code in another editor may result in compile-time errors.
-- I Will Point out which will give error and you can remove that specific line of Code.
+- I will identify lines that cause errors, and you can remove those specific lines of code.

 ### Create One Class Name **CodeFrydev**

-- If You Don't Know About Class Please Follow this Post then only you will able to understand.
+- If you are not familiar with classes, please follow this post first; only then will you be able to understand.
-- Give One Property **UserName** of data type string
+- Create a property named **UserName** of data type string.
-- Give Another Property **Rank** of data type int
+- Create another property named **Rank** of data type int.
-- You will have Class as Following
+- Your class will look as follows:

     ```csharp
     public class CodefryDev